martinmurmu/appointments/README.md

 *sudo /etc/init.d/nginx stop
 *sudo /etc/init.d/nginx start

 The conf file is located on the server for mapping domains /etc/nginx/conf/nginx.conf.

+### There is a branch of production, Use that branch to push to staging server. ###